hashicorp/vagrant/website/source/docs/provisioning/ansible_common.html.md

     - `"1.8"` _(Ansible versions prior to 1.8 should mostly work well, but some options might not be supported)_
     - `"2.0"` _(The generated Ansible inventory will be incompatible with Ansible 1.x)_

     By default this option is set to `"auto"`.
-If Vagrant is not able to detect any supported Ansible version, it will falls back on the compatibility mode `"1.8"` with a warning.
+If Vagrant is not able to detect any supported Ansible version, it will fall back on the compatibility mode `"1.8"` with a warning.

     Vagrant will error if the specified compatibility mode is incompatible with the current Ansible version.